dohalloran/PrimerMap/README.md

 > loads a sequence:primer map

 ## Getting Started
-**see file "PrimerMapper_Sample.txt" in folder "example input" for input specifications** **load a txt file that contains primer data organized as follows:**
+**see file "PrimerMap_Sample.txt" in folder "example input" for input specifications**

+**load a txt file that contains primer data organized as follows:**

 FS 23, 28, 35 _//where FS = starting base pair of forward primer_